Donald-Watts/Donald-Watts/README.md

 # We are:

-Builders, not beggars.
+Builders.

-Recursive thinkers, not reactionary coders.
+Recursive thinkers.

-Strategic executors, not buzzword-chasers.
+Strategic executors.

 Documenters before deployers.